carl-wallace/pbyk/pbyk/README.md

 ## Release notes

-### v0.2.0
+### v0.4.0
 - Adds support for YubiKeys that use AES management keys
 - Adds support for larger RSA key sizes on YubiKeys that support larger RSA key sizes.
 For devices that support larger RSA key sizes, a 3072-bit RSA key is generated during pre-enrollment (instead of the default 2048-bit key).
 During enrollment and user key management, key sizes are dictated by the payloads supplied by the Purebred portal.
 If a device does not support a requested key size, a 2048-bit key is generated instead.
-Recovery operations that attempt it installed an RSA key larger than the target YubiKey supports will fail.
+Recovery operations that attempt to install an RSA key larger than the target YubiKey supports will fail.
+- Removes prohibition on using "nipr" and "om_nipr" features
+- Update Rust edition and version
+- Align with pre-release versions of PKI-related crates, i.e., x509-cert, certval, etc.
+- Use updated PKI artifacts from [pb_pki](https://github.com/carl-wallace/pb_pki)

+### v0.3.0
+- Unreleased version that added support for virtual smart cards (VSCs) on Windows systems

+### v0.2.0
+- Unreleased version that added a graphical user interface (GUI)

 ## Minimum Supported Rust Version